amandoabreu/amandoabreu.github.io/_pages/go-build-something.markdown

 ## Something Physical

-Last year I got tired of paying someone else’s mortgage in the form of rent, so I converted a van into a micro-camper and hit the road.
+A few years ago I got tired of paying someone else’s mortgage in the form of rent, so I converted a van into a micro-camper and hit the road.

 The process of building that van was the thing I was the most proud of for some time.
 Cutting wood, making the electrical system, plumbing, heating, installing a solar panel, hooking up my second battery to the alternator, etc.